 Anyone looking for a Bitcoin wallet will find a reliable option in Sparrow Wallet.
-The wallet is more than reliable; it is jam-packed with features that enhance your Bitcoin experience and on-chain security.
-One of this is a blockchain explorer that allows users to trace their tokens’ transaction history as far back as the initial transaction.
+The wallet is jam-packed with features that enhance your Bitcoin experience and on-chain security.
+One of these is a blockchain explorer that allows users to trace their tokens’ transaction history back to the initial transaction.

 What Is a Blockchain Explorer?

-A blockchain explorer is a tool that lets a user search, view, and analyze transactions, blocks, addresses, and network activity in real-time.
+A blockchain explorer is a tool that lets users search for, view, and analyze transactions, blocks, addresses, and network activity in real time.
 Think of it as a search engine like Google or Bing, only for a distributed ledger instead of the web.

 Key Features of a Blockchain Explorer